Basset-Hound-OSINT/basset-hound/notes.md

 feature: when person1 is tagged in person2's profile, update all other connections between people in the app recursively.

 (transitive relationship logic)

+Don't completely rewrite files, jsut tell me what code I need to fix, what i need to change i to, and where